FITing-Tree: A Data-aware Index Structure: Evaluation

-In addition to our cost model that estimates the latency for lookup operations on an \system{} index for a given error threshold, we also provide DBAs with the ability to specify a storage budget.
-Therefore, to evaluate our model that predicts the size of an index for a given error threshold, we show the predicted and actual size of an \system{} for various error thresholds in Figure~\ref{fig:cost_model:size}.
-As shown, our model is able to accurately predict the size of an index for a given error threshold while ensuring that our estimates are pessimistic (i.e., the estimated cost higher than the true cost).
+To evaluate our size cost model, we show the predicted and actual size of a \system{} for various error thresholds in Figure~\ref{fig:cost_model:size}.
+As shown, our model is able to accurately predict the size of an index for a given error threshold while ensuring that our estimates are pessimistic (i.e., the estimated cost is higher than the true cost).